 Over recent decades, policy debates about issues like the burqa ban have multiplied.
 Indeed, Muslim women's dress is just one issue among many—including female genital cutting, polygamy, and dowry—generating widespread controversy.
 This controversy has prompted politicians and scholars to ask: what should liberal democracies do about minority cultural practices that conflict with women's rights?

 When Rights Go Wrongturns this question on its head.
 The book argues that the question facing liberal democracies is not how to resolve conflicts between multiculturalism and women's rights, but how to ensure that women members of minority groups exercise sufficient power to shape public policy that is about them.
 This argument emerges from the finding that minority women frequently envision a mutually reinforcing relationship between multiculturalism and women's rights.
 That relationship dissolves conflicts between multiculturalism and women's rights, but fails to gain political traction when it clashes with the interests of politicians pandering to powerful voting blocs.
 Instead, politicians invent other relationships between multiculturalism and women's rights, including conflict, to justify policies that advance the interests of the most advantaged.
 When Rights Go Wrong analyzes three different cases to make this argument: Muslim women who wear the face veil in France, the expulsion of native women from the tribe for marrying non-native men in Canada, and polygamy in South Africa.
 In each of these cases, political actors such as majority politicians, minority cultural leaders and feminists, told competing stories about the relationship between multiculturalism and women's rights.
-Some offered a narrative in which no relationship between the two sets of rights existed, others described minority cultural practices as being in conflict with many liberal rights, and still others characterized multiculturalism and women's rights as intertwined or mutually reinforcing.
+Some offered a narrative in which no relationship between the two sets of rights existed, others described minority cultural practices as being in conflict with many liberal rights, and still others characterized multiculturalism and women's rights as mutually reinforcing.